9 Things To Do In Strasbourg With Kids

 The museum has been expanding since it opened and it has been restructured to be handicap accessible so even those with walkers and wheelchairs can enjoy the full impact of the museum and its artifacts.
 Check out costumes, furniture, ceramic objects, jewelry, and even religious and non-religious art.

-Children under 18 years old have free entrance, making it an ideal place to visit when you are looking for things to do in Strasbourg with kids.
+Children under 18 years old have free entrance, making it an ideal place to visit when you are looking for things to do in Strasbourg with kids, and museums are always a hit, too.
 Stop by the gift shop before leaving to buy souvenirs and gifts that your entire family will love.

 Ponts Couverts de Strasbourg